cadbox1/node-api-2020/README.md

 - `build:watch` - interactive watch mode to automatically transpile source files,
 - `test` - run tests,
 - `test:watch` - interactive watch mode to automatically re-run tests

+## Exploring the Datbase

+The `docker-compose.yml` file that runs the Postgres database is from https://github.com/khezen/compose-postgres so you can follow the instructions from [Access to PgAdmin](https://github.com/khezen/compose-postgres).